Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted maps into locally convex spaces

 is $\ConDiff{}{}{m}$.
 The diagram

 is commutative.
 This implies that $(\HomQuot{\phi}{p})_*$ is $\ConDiff{}{}{m}$ on $\CcFvanK{\UF}{\WF}{k}$ since it is the composition of $\FakLC{q}{p}{\phi}_*$ and the smooth map $\morQuot{q *}$ (see \refer{cor:multilineare_Abb_und_CFvan_endl-dim}).
-By \refer{lem:H"ohere_Ableitungen_kontravariante_komposition_linearer_Abb} and \refer{lem:H"ohere_Ableitungen_der_kovarianten_Kompositionsabb} we can calculate its higher derivatives:
+Using \refer{lem:Hoehere_Ableitungen_kontravariante_komposition_linearer_Abb} and \refer{lem:Hoehere_Ableitungen_der_kovarianten_Kompositionsabb}, we can calculate its higher derivatives:

 for $\ell \in \N$ with $\ell \leq m$.

 Since $\widetilde{\gamma}$ and $p$ were arbitrary, we conclude that the map

 is $\ConDiff{}{}{m}$.
 Since its image and all directional derivatives are contained in $\CcFvanK{\UF}{\SZ}{k}$ (in the sense of \refer{lem:gew_Abb_in_Lokalkovexe_ist_Produkt_von_gew_Abb_in_normierte}), we conclude that it is $\ConDiff{}{}{m}$ as a map to $\CcFvanK{\UF}{\SZ}{k}$. \end{proof}